Director: Mitchell Knigga, Indiana Landmarks

-The City continues to take precautions and follow all guidelines passed down from the State and Federal Government.
-During such time Building/Zoning Permits and Certificate of Appropriateness’s (COA) through the City’s Historic Preservation Commission (HPC) will still be required, however the process is modified slightly.
+Building/Zoning Permits and Certificate of Appropriateness’s (COA) through the City’s Historic Preservation Commission (HPC) may still be required.
 If you are planning a project proceed as follows:

-- 1. Contact the HPC staff to see if your property is within the Historic Preservation District, see map Here, and if a Certificate of Appropriateness is required, by calling 812-926-0983 or by emailing Jarrad Holbroook email@example.com
+- Contact the HPC staff to see if your property is within the Historic Preservation District, see map Here, and if a Certificate of Appropriateness is required, by calling 812-979-0152 or by emailing Mitchell Knigga email@example.com

 Submit application via email to HPC staff or via mail along with $25 payment to:

-- If the HPC will be required to meet and vote on your proposal, a video / phone conference will be arranged during regular scheduled meeting time, at which time you can further explain your project plans.
+If the HPC will be required to meet and vote on your proposal, it will be accomplished during a regular scheduled meeting time, at which time you can further explain your project plans.

-- 2. During the Call the Dearborn County Planning and Zoning Department to arrange for obtaining a Zoning Permit (also known as a Location Improvement Permit) 812-537-8821.
+- If needed, Dearborn County Planning and Zoning Department will arrange for obtaining a Zoning Permit (also known as a Location Improvement Permit) 812-537-8821.

 A local government in Indiana can adopt a historic preservation zoning ordinance that enables it to designate and protect properties of historical and architectural significance.
 Authority for such local legislation comes from state statute, often called an “enabling act”.
 Indiana’s enabling act was made law in 1967, under Indiana Code IC-36-7-11.
 Some forty cities, towns, and counties in Indiana have designated local historic districts and individual landmarks.